VriaA/wikimedia_task/README.md

 - **React Color**: For color pickers.
 - **Jest & React Testing Library:** For testing.
 - **CSS**: For styling the application.
+- **tinyColor2**: Used to ensures text remains readable against background colors (meets WCAG AA standards).
-- **Color Contrast Checker**: Ensures color accessibility compliance.
+- **react-focus-lock**: Ensures keyboard focus remains trapped within modals for better accessibility compliance.
 - **ESLint, Stylelint & Prettier**: For maintaining code consistency and quality.
 - **Vite + SWC**: For a fast and efficient development environment.
 - **vite-plugin-svgr:** Converts SVGs into React components for easy use.